-Should it be determined that Arkansas requires an EHCPLT to reach 100% coverage, as described in Section 2.4.9, ARConnect will no longer rely on the scoring rubric to select award winners for remaining areas.
+Should it be determined that Arkansas requires an EHCPLT to reach 100% coverage, as described in Section 2.4.9, ARConnect will follow the below process to identify areas affected by the EHCPLT and to select between impacted bids.
 It is important to note that priority and non-priority bids from tranches 1 and 2 already identified as eligible for awards and below the EHCPLT will not be affected by the process described below.